Advanced NFL model reveals Chargers vs. Commanders picks, score prediction

 How to bet Los Angeles Chargers vs. Washington Commanders in NFL Week 5

 Two teams looking to get back in the win column square off in NFL Week 5 as the Washington Commanders travel out West to face the Los Angeles Chargers.
-The Commanders are 2-2 after suffering a 34-27 loss to the Atlanta Falcons in Week 4, but got good news that Jayden Daniels could return under center in Week 5.
-Meanwhile, Justin Herbert and the Chargers are coming off of their first loss of the season, falling 21-18 to rookie Jaxson Dart and the New York Giants.
+The Commanders are 2-2 after suffering a 34-27 loss to the Atlanta Falcons in Week 4, but got good news that Jayden Daniels is set to return under center in Week 5.
+However, the Commanders will remain without wide receiver Terry McLaurin (quad).
+Meanwhile, Justin Herbert and the Chargers are coming off their first loss of the season, falling 21-18 to rookie Jaxson Dart and the New York Giants.

 Click here to bet Commanders vs. Chargers at DraftKings Sportsbook, where new users get $200 in bonus bets if your initial $5 bet wins: